Three-Day Alpine Climbing Adventure – Valley of the Ten Peaks

 Logistics

-The program begins at the Yamnuska office at 07:30am on Day 1.
-The Yamnuska office is located at 200, 50 Lincoln Park.
+The program begins at the Yamnuska classroom at 7:00 a.m. on Day 1.
+The Yamnuska office is located at #100, 50 Lincoln Park.
 See this map for location.

 Transportation

 Transportation while on the program is not included.
-We rely on guest's personal vehicles to reach program locations.
-If flying in we recommend you rent a car from Calgary Airport.
-You may be able to share the cost with other participants.
+We rely on guests’ personal vehicles to reach program locations.
+If flying, we recommend you rent a car from Calgary Airport.
+Park Entry fees are not included.

 Accommodation